sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 as well as combine Sharetribe CLI with other tools to further process the event data.

-In Flex, events represent changes in marketplace data resources such as listings, users and transactions.
+In Sharetribe, events represent changes in marketplace data resources such as listings, users and transactions.
 An event captures a single change in marketplace data, e.g. a user being created or a listing being updated.
 Events can be further analyzed to interpret them as logical actions such as a listing being published, a message being sent or a user having changed their email address by looking into what were the changed data fields.
 To learn more about events, have a look at the [Events](/references/events/) reference.

 ## Querying events